hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 * Any changes to Ceph configuration file should be followed by restarting Ceph services for changes to take affect

-* You cannot change the default Cephx Authentication to “None” once the cluster is up and running.
+* You cannot change the default Cephx Authentication to "None" once the cluster is up and running.
 You will have to purge and reinstall the ceph packages again and build the cluster.

 * Enable logging if problem is encountered in any of the steps